jjspeedie/guide.2021.1.00690.S/step2/step2-summary.md

 # Step 2 Overview & Scripts

-In this step, we align the phase centers of all execution blocks to a common phase center, assuming the source is not variable in time.
+In this step, we align the phase centers of all execution blocks to a common phase center, using the source's continuum morphology and assuming it is not variable in time.

 `````{admonition} Scripts for **Step 2 - Phase alignment**: